+How do you go from a humdrum life to a point of no return?

-I believe that when you’re in a situation similar to this, something unexpected and good usually happens.
-You decide you’re no longer in the right place (and I don’t mean literally) or you need to change your life.
+  I believe that when you’re in a situation similar to this, something

+  unexpected and good usually happens.
+You decide you’re no longer in the

+  right place (and I don’t mean literally) or you need to change your

+  life.
 Not sooner or later, but now.

-In one of those days of bumming, a recruiter called me for a job opportunity in Malaysia.
+  In one of those days of bumming, a recruiter called me for a job

+  opportunity in Malaysia.
 The recruiter saw my resume online.
+When I

-When I could not find happiness even in things I used to enjoy, something lit up.
+  could not find happiness even in things I used to enjoy, something lit

+  up.

   Malaysia, Malaysia, Malaysia.

   How do I describe I felt then?
-There was a momentary peace, as if the crazy thoughts in my head decided to calm down and go into a quiet flow.
-There was a gut feel saying, that sounds right.
+There was a momentary peace, as if the

+  crazy thoughts in my head decided to calm down and go into a quiet flow.

+  There was a small voice saying, that sounds right.

   I didn’t pass the first application.
-After 3 weeks of applications (I forgot what happened to that initial call — I probably didn’t pass), I got accepted to a job as a software engineer in a different company.
-I’d started with the paperwork for moving abroad in July.
+After 3 weeks (I forgot what

+  happened to that initial call — I probably didn’t pass), I got accepted

+  to a job as a software engineer in a different company.
+I’d started with

+  the paperwork for moving abroad in July.

   Now here, this is the part I wanted to tell you friends about.